Xin Qiji: Poetry

-The merit of this poem is talking about melancholy in a mild and subtle way with using autumn.
-This is one reason people love this poem and quote it ever so often today.

 Calligraphy

 Little of Xin's calligraphy has survived.
 Quguo tie is the only preserved one which is now documented in Beijing Palace Museum.
 Quguo tie was created in Xin's 36 years old (around 1175 Oct), after Xin suppressed the bandit's rebellion in Jiangxi.

 Commentaries

 The 20th-century Chinese diplomat and philosopher Hu Shih asserts that Xin Qiji ranks first among authors in creative lyrics.
 According to Hu, Xin shows great talent, keen intellect, intensive and sincere feeling in writing lyrics.

 The Chinese ethnologist and historian Bai Shouyi stated that Xin Qiji aimed his life at recovering the lost territories and contributing to his country.
 Unfortunately, Xin was ill-fated and repressed, and so failed to realize his ambitions.
 However, Xin never shook his patriotic resolve, and put all his enthusiasm and worries about national destiny to the creation of poetry.

 The Chinese historian Deng Guangming contends that although Xin was inherently an extremely passionate patriot, he was forced to pretend to be a detached and calm man, who is indifferent about political affairs.